Why Manufacturers Need Web Designers

 It had been developed at minimal cost and failed to have in place the necessary processes that would help customers to A. even find the site and B. properly navigate the site.

 Apart from the contact page, the website also failed to hold any information that would be useful or interesting to potential clients.
 He was correct of course, his manufacturing website was “about as useful as a one-legged man in a butt-kicking competition”.

 Why is it all about the website designer?

-Working within the manufacturing industry, especially the running and managing of manufacturing business is becoming especially challenging.
+Working within the manufacturing industry, especially the running and managing of the manufacturing business is becoming especially challenging.

-Product choice is now available at an international level, and cost driven competition is forcing manufacturers to consider many ways to drive down costs; leaving marketing support trailing behind the bigger, more pressing concerns.
+Product choice is now available at an international level, and cost-driven competition is forcing manufacturers to consider many ways to drive down costs; leaving marketing support trailing behind the bigger, more pressing concerns.